-The influence of European comicbook artists on the world on fantasy and science fiction is incalculable, but few reigned more so than Jean Giraud, AKA Mœbius.
+The influence of European comicbook artists on the world of fantasy and sci-fi is incalculable, yet few reigned more so than Jean Giraud, also better known as Mœbius.

 It's a topic of great interest to me, but one we won't delve into too much right now.
 Nor will we dare to delve into Giraud’s extensive body of work; there are plenty of better places for that.
 Rather we'll focus in on single detail, amongst many, that is particularly salient to our mission; the origins of Star Wars.